oscardelben/RailsOneClick/README.md

 This software allows one click install of Ruby 1.9.3 and Rails (the most recent version).

 This software is not ready!
-I'm still working out some major problems.

 Current problems/features to add: